HuizeMao/TODO_list_app/README.md

-A simple todo list app to keep track of tasks.
-At a high level, the app should be able to do the following things:
+A todo list app to keep track of tasks.
+The app does the following things:

 - Create a new task
 - Check off a completed task